Charlotte O'Hara

-Charlotte O'Hara (January 7, 1951) was a Republican member of the Kansas House of Representatives, representing District 27 from 2011 to 2013.
+Charlotte O'Hara (born January 7, 1951) is an American politician.
+A Republican, she served as a member of the Kansas House of Representatives from 2011 to 2013, representing District 27.
+O'Hara was a Johnson County commissioner from 2021 to 2025.
 She previously served as a member of the Kansas City and the Olathe Home Builders Associations and served as chairwoman on the Olathe Board of Code Review.

-O'Hara is an investor from Overland Park, and was previously a general contractor and real-estate developer in the Kansas City metropolitan area and Johnson County, Kansas.
-Raised in Mapleton, Kansas, she is married to Spencer O'Hara.
-She has a degree from the University of Kansas.

-Committee assignments

-2011-2012

-In the 2011-2012 legislative session, O'Hara served on these House committees: